-- Does Alcohol Weaken the Immune System
+- Does Alcohol Weaken the Immune System?

-- Alcohol’s Effect on the Gastrointestinal System
+- Alcohol Directly Affects the Gastrointestinal System

 Numerous research studies have provided evidence that heavy alcohol use and alcohol abuse are risk factors that contribute to the burden of disease.
 Alcohol use, especially heavy alcohol use, affects a person’s susceptibility to infectious disease via both indirect direct and direct routes.